-Pre-requisites: High School Completion or GED; placement in Writing 121Z or completion of WR 115 and RD 115 with a C or better; and placement in MTH 20 or higher.
+Pre-requisites: High School Completion or GED; placement in Writing 121Z and placement in MTH 95 or higher.

 Other Requirements

 Once conditionally admitted, students will be required to complete various state and program requirements such as a criminal background check, immunizations and drug screening.
 For more information contact the Health and Human Service Department and/or Academic Advising.